 In most years, the Oide Wiesn takes place south of that street, behind the Ferris Wheel.
 This is another separate festival offering three more large beer tents and several historic attractions.
-Although actually being a pretty new event, the Oide Wiesn offers a way calmer and traditional atmosphere than the actual Oktoberfest.
+Although actually a pretty new event, the Oide Wiesn offers a way calmer and more traditional atmosphere than the actual Oktoberfest.
 Every four years, however, the Oktoberfest ends at the Matthias-Pschorr-Straße as the Central Bavarian Agricultural Fair will then take place in the south part of the Theresienwiese.

-Also if you have enough time to see everything, you may still simply overlook some attractions or simply not understand, what they’re about.
+Even if you have enough time to see everything, you may still simply overlook some attractions or simply not understand what they’re about.
 This is only a short list of the most famous classic Oktoberfest attractions:

-An old fashioned vaudeville theater dating back to 1867.
+An old-fashioned vaudeville theatre dating back to 1867.
 It is legendary for its parade, which can be seen for free on the outside and the execution of a visitor by a guillotine on the inside.